-Technology updates are vital inside the company, but they also need to happen for the customer.
-A CTO is responsible for identifying technology that can be used to enhance the customer experience.
+CTOs identify technology to enhance the customer experience.
 Since technology advances so quickly, the CTO role spends a significant amount of time researching the latest updates.
 The CTO also manages the research and development team to find innovative ways to improve offerings.
-Once a new solution is identified, the CTO then works with company engineers and developers to create the new product/service for customers.
+Once a new solution is identified, the CTO works with engineers and developers to expand product and/or service offerings.

 In any business, customers expect the latest tech updates.
 They want the shopping experience to be fast and easy, and the products or services have to include the latest tech advancements.
 If a company falls too far behind on tech updates, customers will seek out a more modern product.
 Clearly, the CTO role is another indispensable position that will keep a company relevant and competitive.

 A CTO may be responsible for the following: